kausrini/Mini-ScienceDMZ/README.md

 # Mini-ScienceDMZ
 The project designs, develops, and tests the deployment of a small device (Raspberry Pi) that functions as a firewall, large file transfer facility, and network performance monitor

-1. Follow the instructions on the official raspberry pi page to install Raspbian on a SD card. https://www.raspberrypi.org/documentation/installation/installing-images/
+1. Follow the instructions on the official raspberry pi page to install Raspbian on a SD card.
+   1.1 We recommend the advanced setup option.
+Download the **Stretch-Lite** image and flash it using _Etcher_ tool. https://www.raspberrypi.org/documentation/installation/installing-images/

 2. Create an account in https://dynv6.com/ and register a DOMAIN_NAME.